percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1447](https://perconadev.atlassian.net/browse/EVEREST-1447) - The options to edit and delete backup schedules are now disabled if the user lacks the necessary permissions.

-[EVEREST-1454](https://perconadev.atlassian.net/browse/EVEREST-1454) \[RBAC\] Add backup storage option is visible while creating a DB cluster, when user does not have permission
+- [EVEREST-1454](https://perconadev.atlassian.net/browse/EVEREST-1454) - Although the user did not have permissions for backup storage, they could see the **Add backup storage** option while creating a DB cluster.
+The issue has been resolved now.

-[EVEREST-1455](https://perconadev.atlassian.net/browse/EVEREST-1455) \[RBAC\] Monitoring endpoint information not consistent while editing db cluster
+- [EVEREST-1455](https://perconadev.atlassian.net/browse/EVEREST-1455) \[RBAC\] Monitoring endpoint information not consistent while editing db cluster

 [EVEREST-1457](https://perconadev.atlassian.net/browse/EVEREST-1457) \[RBAC\] Add monitoring endpoint option is visible while creating a DB cluster, when user does not have permission